- A list to display search results

 Declare hits view controller

-protocol.
-The following example binds the name of the fetched item to the cell’s textLabel
+In this tutorial search results view controller is represented by aUITableViewController which conforms to HitsController protocol.
+The following example binds the name of the fetched item to the cell’s textLabel s text property.

 Swift

-documentation for more on integrating and customizing the `Hits’ widget.
+HitsController documentation for more on integrating and customizing the `Hits’ widget.

 Complete the view controller

-To complete the main view controller of your application, declare aUISearchController
+To complete the main view controller of your application, declare aUISearchController.

-It provides a search box, and only requires a search results controller as a parameter.
+It provides a search box and only requires a search results controller as a parameter.

-field to the view controller, with the type declared in the previous step.
+Add a hitsViewController field to the view controller, with the type declared in the previous step.

 Swift